magpylib/magpylib/docs/_pages/0_documentation.md

 #### Display Collection Graphically

 Finally, the collection class provides a method `c.displaySystem(markers=listOfPos, supress=False, direc=False)` for graphical display of the source system using matplotlib.
 The idea is to quickly check the geometry of the source assembly.
 The `markers` kwarg can be used to display reference positions given by a list of positions `listOfPos`.
 The figure output can be suppressed by setting `supress=True`.
-Seeting `direc=True` additionally displays current and magnetization directions in the figure.
+Setting `direc=True` additionally displays current and magnetization directions in the figure.
 The following example code shows how a collection is initialized and displayed.

 ```python
 import magpylib as magpy